-- interest rate trends; - changes in our cost of funds, including increases in the Fed Funds rate that are controlled by the Federal Reserve (the "Fed") that occurred in 2023, or potential decreases in the Fed Funds rate; - the difference between Agency RMBS yields and our funding and hedging costs; - competition for, and supply of, investments in Agency RMBS; - actions taken by the U.S. government, including the presidential administration, the Fed, the Federal Housing Financing Agency (the "FHFA"), The Federal Deposit Insurance Corporation ("FDIC"), Federal Housing Administration (the "FHA"), the Federal Open Market Committee (the "FOMC") and the U.S. Treasury; - prepayment rates on mortgages underlying our Agency RMBS and credit trends insofar as they affect prepayment rates; and - other market developments, including bank failures.
+- interest rate trends; - changes in our cost of funds, including increases in the Fed Funds rate that are controlled by the Federal Reserve (the "Fed") that occurred in 2023, the decrease in the Fed Funds rate in 2024, or potential additional decreases in the Fed Funds rate; - the difference between Agency RMBS yields and our funding and hedging costs; - competition for, and supply of, investments in Agency RMBS; - actions taken by the U.S. government, including the presidential administration, the Fed, the Federal Housing Financing Agency (the "FHFA"), The Federal Deposit Insurance Corporation ("FDIC"), Federal Housing Administration (the "FHA"), the Federal Open Market Committee (the "FOMC") and the U.S. Treasury; - prepayment rates on mortgages underlying our Agency RMBS and credit trends insofar as they affect prepayment rates; and - other market developments, including bank failures.